DyuthiVivek/Zense-Project/README.md

 12. Save the trigger words for which you want alerts during the call in `trigger_words.txt`.
 Each word should be typed on a separate line.
 You will get the alerts on telegram.

-13. Install a ChromeDriver according to your Chrome version from https://chromedriver.chromium.org/downloads.
-Save it in the current working directory.
+13. Download a ChromeDriver according to your Chrome version from https://googlechromelabs.github.io/chrome-for-testing/#stable.
+Extract the folder and add its path in `meet_functions.py`.

-14. Run `chromedriver` in a different terminal.
-Run `main.py` from the same terminal with the virtual environment.

-15. Send *'Chat: your message'* to your telegram bot to send the message in the meeting chat.
-Send *'Speak: your message'* to speak your message in the meeting.
+14. Run `main.py`.
+Send *'Chat: your message'* / Send *'Speak: your message'* to send/speak your message in the meeting.
+Record any audio clip in telegram to be played in the meeting.

-16. The transcript and summary of the meeting will be mailed to you at the end of the meeting.
+15. The transcript and summary of the meeting will be mailed to you at the end of the meeting.

 ## Challenges